 Actions for Ammonia - R717 EN 378:2016 ISO 5149:2014 ASHRAE 34-2016 IIAR 2-2014 Up to 50 kg refrigerant At max.
-157 ppm: - Actuate an alarm - Notify an authorised per. - Audible buzzer 15 dBA a level - Flashing lamp - Alarm to be inside the ro - For machinery rooms: Al which can be at a superv - For machinery rooms: St. bove background noise om so outside the room, rised location At max.
+157 ppm: - Actuate an alarm - Notify an authorised per - Audible buzzer 15 dBA a level - Flashing lamp - Alarm to be inside the ro - For machinery rooms: Al which can be at a superv - For machinery rooms: St bove background noise om so outside the room, vised location At max.
 1000 ppm: - Audible and visual alarm - Inside the machinery room and outside each entrance - Start mechanical ventilation - Shut down combustion Machinery rooms at max.
 25 ppm: - Audible and visual alarm - Inside the machinery room and outside each entrance - Alarm to monitored location - Stop non-emergency ventilation (unless it is More than 50 kg refrigerant Same actions as above, but starting at max.
 500 ppm At max.
 30000 ppm also: - Stop the system - Stop the power supply to everything which is not Ex approved Same actions as above, but starting at max.
 200 ppm At max.
 30000 ppm also: - Stop the system - Stop the power supply to everything which is not Ex approved processes drawing air from the room (except if the combustion is driving the compressor) designed to work with R717) Machinery rooms at max.
 150 ppm also: - Start emergency ventilation Machinery rooms at max.
 More than 3000 kg refrigerant Same as above, but also - central alarm station - specialized personnel on site within 60 min of alarm 40000 ppm also: - De-energize compressors, refrigerant pumps, and normally closed valves Not in machinery rooms at max.
-25 ppm: - Alarm to monitored More than 4500 kg refrigerant Same as above, but also central alarm station specialized personne on site within 60 min or alarm location - Other actions depends on system type and location
+25 ppm: - Alarm to monitored More than 4500 kg refrigerant Same as above, but also: - central alarm station - specialized personnel on site within 60 min of alarm location - Other actions depends on system type and location

-Actions for refrigerants other than ammonia EN 378:2016 ISO 5149:2014 ASHRAE 34-2016 For all systems except ventilated enclosures and systems using alternative risk management For flammable refrigerants: Stop the Actuate an alarm Notify an authorised person Audible buzzer 15 dBA above back Flashing lamp Alarm to be inside the room For occupancy A: Also outside the supervised location For occupancy B and C: Only inside fy an authorised person ible buzzer 15 dBA above background noise level ning lamp m to be inside the room occupancy A: Also outside the room, which shall be at a ervised location occupancy B and C: Only inside is needed machinery rooms: Also outside the room, which can be at a For ventilated enclosures If a detector is used for staring venti Start ventilation at 25% LFL (see Ar Not applicable For systems using alternative risk management If a detector is used for staring ventilation: Start ventilation at 50% ATEL/ODL/RCL or 25% LFL (see Annex II)
+Actions for refrigerants other than ammonia EN 378:2016 ISO 5149:2014 ASHRAE 34-2016 For all systems except ventilated enclosures and systems using alternative risk management For flammable refrigerants: Stop the Actuate an alarm Notify an authorised person Audible buzzer 15 dBA above back Flashing lamp Alarm to be inside the room For occupancy A: Also outside the supervised location For occupancy B and C: Only inside n authorised person buzzer 15 dBA above background noise level g lamp b be inside the room upancy A: Also outside the room, which shall be at a sed location upancy B and C: Only inside is needed thinery rooms: Also outside the room, which can be at a For ventilated enclosures If a detector is used for staring venti Start ventilation at 25% LFL (see Ar Not applicable For systems using alternative risk management If a detector is used for staring venti Start ventilation at 50% ATEL/ODL/I Not applicable